-The Real Estate (Regulation and Development) Act, 2016, is very prominent legislation introduced by the government to bring in transparency and accountability in the real estate market.
-The RERA Act was designed to match the needs of the real estate boom in the future, as more and more people, have started investing in real estate properties.
+The Real Estate (Regulation and Development) Act, 2016, is very prominent legislation introduced by the government to bring transparency and accountability in the real estate market.
+The RERA Act was designed to match the needs of the real estate boom in the future, as more and more people have started investing in real estate properties.
 The Karnataka government notified the RERA Karnataka Rules, 2017, and has also launched an online portal for RERA-related activities on the 24th of July 2017.
 Let’s further discuss the different RERA rules and regulations in Karnataka.

 RERA for Real Estate Agents